 One of the most effective ways to do this is through empathy — putting yourself in the shoes of your customers.
 This makes it much easier to deliver value that’s meaningful to them, and it ensures you’re making the best use of the customer’s time.

-Don’t Forget the Sales Managers
+Don’t Forget the Healthcare Sales Managers

-Sales managers may be nervous about how to coach and support their teams, since many of them haven’t done a lot of virtual selling themselves.
+Healthcare sales managers may be nervous about how to coach and support their teams, since many of them haven’t done a lot of virtual selling themselves.
 Companies need to make sure they’re equipping their sales managers to coach effectively for virtual selling.

 If you’re a manager, make it a point to learn everything your sales reps are learning and doing.
 Join them on calls.
 It’s much easier and more feasible now than it ever was.
 Use the video conferencing capabilities everyone’s developed over the past few months to give sales reps the opportunity to practice new skills and role-play in breakout groups.
 Take advantage of the positives that can come out of this virtual environment.